A short distance from Great Mitton is Whalley Abbey.

-Death mask of Henry de Lacy, 3rd.
+Death mask above of Henry de Lacy, 3rd.
 Earl of Lincoln at Whalley Abbey and the last of the male Lords of Bowland.
 It was this Henry de Lacy that built Whalley Abbey later destroyed by Henry the eighth.
 It is said that the lead roof of the abbey was removed and reinstalled at Hampton Court.
 Henry de Lacy`s death in 1310 precipitated the end of the de Mittons as Lords of Mitton manor and they no longer resided as such after 1312.

 Whalley is mentioned in the Anglo-Saxon Chronicle in 798, when a battle was fought

 in which Alric son of Heardbert and many others were killed (Farrer and Brownbill

 1966, 349).
 Sculptured crosses in the churchyard are thought to date from the ninth

 to eleventh centuries (LSMR 185) and furthermore the present church of St Mary and

 All Saints is said to be built on the site of an eighth century church (LSMR 724) and a

 later Norman structure.
 This Parish Church originally had thirteen chapels belonging